anantsahoo/anantsahoo/README.md

 🎓 **Honors Computer Science Student** | Minor in Data Science
 📍 University of Tennessee, Knoxville

 I'm passionate about leveraging technology and data to solve real-world problems.
-Currently, I am seeking opportunities such as internships, co-ops, or full-time roles in software development, data science, and research.
+Currently, I am seeking opportunities such as internships, co-ops, or part-time roles in software development, data science, and research.

 ## Connect with Me